chloeekk/chloeekk.github.io/content/posts/seo-audit-my-site/index.md

 I have been suffering from the index of website pages.
 I have published new articles, but the number of pages not indexed has increased.
 So I used SEMrush to audit the website as a whole and made some corrections for specific problems to see if the index situation will improve.

 The Site audit function is used.
-After entering the domain name and setting the number of pages to crawl, wait for about ten minutes and you can get an analysis report:
+After entering the domain name and setting the number of pages to crawl, wait for about ten minutes and you can get an analysis report—principles that align with broader [SEO thinking](https://chloevolution.com/posts/new-thoughts-on-seo/) about technical foundations.
 ![](semrush-site-audit-report.png)

 The core logic between several indicators: